Skip to main content

 Connection String

-Provide the connection string for your active directory account.
+The connection string for the active directory account.

 BlobEndpoint=https://example.blob.core.windows.net/;QueueEndpoint=https://example.queue.core.windows.net/;FileEndpoint=https://example.file.core.windows.net/;TableEndpoint=https://example.table.core.windows.net/;SharedAccessSignature=sv=example=rwdlacupitfx&se=2024-05-01T03:51:00Z&st=20

-Azure Files can use storageSharedKeyCredential authentication, which involves an account / key pair.
-You can obtain an account name / account key pair through the Azure Portal.
+Azure Files can use storageSharedKeyCredential authentication, which involves an account and key pair.

 InputNotesExample